 By 2001, over half of the AA call boxes had been taken over by government agencies.
 Those that were taken were relabelled and connected to local telephone networks (2).
 A phone call would now summon not the AA patrolman, but a uniformed official.

-Fewer and fewer people eve needed these phones.
+Fewer and fewer people ever needed these phones.
 Mobile technology and cellular devices made them unnecessary.
-By 2002, the Automobile Association shut down its network, and began to provide for disposal and transport of the buildings.
+By 2002, the Automobile Association shut down its network and began to provide for disposal and transport of the buildings.

 They were soon listed as historic landmarks, rather than functioning roadway items.
 A small group of gentlemen took interest in one particular sentry box, carefully restoring it to its former condition (1).
 Box 472, as it was called, survived its first winter, and became a mini-museum of AA call box history.

 Public appeals were made for others to join the respiration effort in other communities (4).
 At present, some boxes have been re-sited, others transported to museums, and some remain in need of attention.

 Here are the locations of the last remaining AA call boxes, if you happen to know of any we’ve missed or would like to share some photos or clearer directions for the boxes, then please contact us.